Skip to content

 } })

-Elysia seamlessly integrate the specification into the schema
+Elysia seamlessly integrates the specification into the schema

 Hono has separate function to describe route specification, validation, and require some effort to setup properly.

-Elysia use schema you provide to generate the OpenAPI specification, and validate the request/response, and infer type automatically all from a single source of truth.
+Elysia uses schema you provide to generate the OpenAPI specification, and validates the request/response, and infers types automatically all from a single source of truth.

 Testing

-Both is built on top of Web Standard API allowing it be used with any testing library.
+Both are built on top of Web Standard API allowing them to be used with any testing library.

 ts